crashka/fka/college-edition/overview.md

 #### What it means ####

 * This is an objective measure of how well you have completed the work
-* Higher Achievement gives you both a credential and a solid foundation for continuing on the path to your longer-term goals and objectives
+* High Achievement gives you both a valid credential and a solid foundation for continuing on the path to your longer-term goals and aspirations

 #### Why do it? ####

-* Accomplishing a task below the level of your true capability is a missed opportunity and a setback for fulfilling your aspirations
+* Accomplishing a task below the level of your true capability is a missed opportunity and a setback for any ambitious targets you may have set for yourself

 #### Consequences ####

 * Determines level of **Qualification and Accomplishment**
-    * This is the difference between [Getting By][8] and [Doing Well][9]
+    * Note: this is the difference between [Getting By][8] and [Doing Well][9]
 * Reflection of **Engagement** and **Learning**

 ### Learning ###

 #### What it means ####

-* Truly digesting and retaining the principles, content, and skills beyond the end of an assignment
+* Truly digesting and retaining the principles, content, and skills, even beyond the end of an assignment
-* Exploration of a subject area, both in breadth (scope) and depth (detail), beyond what is required for the task at hand (this is closely tied to Engagement)
+* Exploration of a subject area, both in breadth (scope) and depth (detail), beyond what is required for the task at hand (closely tied to Engagement)

 #### Why do it? ####

-* To be able to easily apply your understanding and retention to problems in following assignments or semesters
+* To easily and naturally apply your understanding and retention to problems in subsequent assignments, projects, or classes
-* To build on the experience for continued Learning on the topic, especially if central to your chosen field of study or career goals
+* To build a solid foundation for continued Learning on a topic, especially if central to your chosen field of study or career goals

 #### Consequences ####

 * Not possible without **Engagement**
 * Determines level of **Qualification and Accomplishment**
-    * This is the difference between [Doing Well][9] and [Kicking Ass!][10]
+    * Note: this is the difference between [Doing Well][9] and [Kicking Ass!][10]

 ## Qualification and Accomplishment ##

+The level of Qualification and Accomplishment for a task or assignment can be determined using the [Scorecard][14] for this framework, and reflects the effort put into the Responsibilities and Commitments described above, as well as the performance and effectiveness exhibited within each of the specific aspects/areas.

 ### No/Low Qualification &ndash; Failing to Complete ###